International Exlibris Congress 2020

 If there is sufficient interest to make up a full coach, the organisers will consider arranging a special coach service that

-starts from Central London at 9.30am on the Wednesday morning, travels for 25 miles (40km; this takes one hour) to St Albans where participants would visit Hatfield House.
+starts from Central London at 9.30am on the morning of Wednesday, 12 August 2020, travels for 25 miles (40km; this takes one hour) to St Albans where participants would visit Hatfield House.
 This home of the

 Marquess of Salisbury was completed in 1611 for Robert Cecil, 1st Earl of Salisbury and son of Lord Burghley, the chief minister of Elizabeth I. It is one of the great English houses that